 Progress being made

-Perhaps pre-empting such ethical red flags, one innovative digital project is already off the starting blocks in providing secure sharing of health records - the CommonPass app.
+Perhaps pre-empting the ethical red flags raised above, one innovative digital project is already off the starting blocks in providing secure sharing of health records - the CommonPass app.

 "There is a lot of misconception about what we are doing, in particular versus what a lot of people are talking about doing," Thomas Crampton, Chief Marketing and Communications Officer at the Commons Project, told Euronews.